extratone/bilge/annotation/highlights.md

 > Shortcuts can also be run from the Terminal with the command `shortcuts run 'name-of-shortcut'`.
 There are commands to list, view, and sign shortcuts too.
 Signing is the most complex of the Terminal commands allowing users to specify the sharing mode, location of the shortcut file being signed, as well as an output destination.

+> Shortcuts can also be run from the Terminal with the command `shortcuts run 'name-of-shortcut'`.
+There are commands to list, view, and sign shortcuts too.
+Signing is the most complex of the Terminal commands allowing users to specify the sharing mode, location of the shortcut file being signed, as well as an output destination.

 # [Kara Swisher on Mark Zuckerberg, Facebook Papers](https://nymag.com/intelligencer/2021/10/kara-swisher-on-mark-zuckerberg-facebook-papers.html)

 > I think Mark has tried to learn.
 I just think he’s not up to the task, so it doesn’t really matter if he’s tried to learn.

+> I think Mark has tried to learn.
+I just think he’s not up to the task, so it doesn’t really matter if he’s tried to learn.

 > He runs a big city that he thinks is running fine, but nobody has water or police or anything else.

+> He runs a big city that he thinks is running fine, but nobody has water or police or anything else.

 > He’s not an asshole, and he’s never been an asshole.
 That’s not the problem here.
 It’s easy when they’re assholes.

+> He’s not an asshole, and he’s never been an asshole.
+That’s not the problem here.
+It’s easy when they’re assholes.

+> He’s willing to take people’s private information and tell you he knows what’s best.
+But he doesn’t know what’s best, and he never did.
+It’s so easy to make him evil.
+I don’t think he’s evil.
+That’s sort of an easy way out of it.
+There’s a really famous W. H. Auden quote.
+“Evil is unspectacular and always human.”
+Mark is very human.
+That’s the problem.

 > He’s willing to take people’s private information and tell you he knows what’s best.
 But he doesn’t know what’s best, and he never did.
 It’s so easy to make him evil.
 I don’t think he’s evil.
 That’s sort of an easy way out of it.
 There’s a really famous W. H. Auden quote.
 “Evil is unspectacular and always human.”
 Mark is very human.
 That’s the problem.